-We conducted experiments on the Celeb-DFv1 dataset [43], which consists of 370 real videos and 733 deepfake videos in the training set, and 38 real videos and 62 deepfake videos in the test set.
+We conducted experiments on the Celeb-DFv1 dataset [49], which consists of 370 real videos and 733 deepfake videos in the training set, and 38 real videos and 62 deepfake videos in the test set.
 We considered real videos as negative and fake videos as positive, and trained the FakeCatcher CNN model in the training set.
 The CNN architecture is the same as stated in [19].
-As shown in Fig. 9(c) and Table III, FakeCatcher achieves an EER of 0.29 and an AUC of 0.76 in the test set.
+As shown in Fig. 11(c), FakeCatcher achieves an EER of 0.29 and an AUC of 0.76 in the test set.

 We applied PulseEdit on the deepfake videos in the test set, with the rPPG signals extracted from the corresponding real videos as the target rPPG signals.
 In other words, we tried to restore the original rPPG signal in the deepfake videos.
 From the classification performance of the FakeCatcher on the test set with PulseEdit, we observe that the EER increases to 0.47 and the AUC reduces to 0.57, indicating that the rPPG signals inserted by PulseEdit can circumvent FakeCatcher, making it consider the deepfake videos as trustworthy.
-Among the deepfake videos in the test set that are correctly classified by FakeCatcher as forgery, we find that 49% of these videos are classified as unforged videos by FakeCatcher after PulseEdit is applied on them.
-The above observations show that PulseEdit can degrade the reliability of the FakeCatcher classifier and cheat it to make wrong decisions on the deepfake videos.
+The above observations show that PulseEdit can degrade the reliability of the FakeCatcher classifier and fool it to make wrong decisions on the deepfake videos.